 Principal Investigator

 Sihem earned her Ph.D. working at Cold Spring Harbor labs on microRNAs.
 She then moved to Massachusetts General Hospital for her postdoctoral training where she worked on cellular reprogramming and chromatin regulation.
-When not in the lab Sihem is a mother of two young girls and enjoys cooking and exploring nature.
+When not in the lab Sihem is a mother of two young girls, enjoys cooking and exploring nature.

 Reuben Franklin